You are sitting in your office

 employment lawyer, then it would be best to call the right attorney

 to schedule a free and confidential consultation.
 Call our office at 866-797-6040.
-The Spitz Law Firm and its attorneys are experienced and dedicated to protecting employees’ rights and solving employment disputes.
+Spitz, The Employee’s Law Firm and its attorneys are experienced and dedicated to protecting employees’ rights and solving employment disputes.

 This employment law website is an

 advertisement.
 The materials available at the top of this page and at this